Tanq16/blog_site/_posts/2020-06-01-md5-collision-lab.md

 ---
 title: MD5 Collision Attack Lab - SeedLabs
 date: 2020-06-01 12:00:00 +0500
-categories: [Lab Practice Notes,Seed Labs by Syracuse University]
+categories: [Lab Practice Notes,Seed Labs]
-tags: [md5,hash-collision,security,seed-labs,cryptography,lab]
+tags: [hash-collision,cryptography,lab]
 ---

 A hash function is said to be secure if it is a one way hash function and is collision resistant.
 The one way property ensures that given a hash value `h`, it is computationally infeasible to find an input `m` such that `hash(m) = h`.
 The collision resistance property ensures that it is computationally infeasible to find two inputs `m` and `n` such that `hash(m) = hash(n)`.
 The experiment is about actually launching collision attacks on `MD5` hash function.
 A tool called `Fast MD5 Collision Generator` is used.

-# Task 1 : Generating two different files with the same MD5 hash
+## Task 1 : Generating two different files with the same MD5 hash

 To do this, we create two different files with same beginning part or prefix.
 Then we use the above mentioned tool which allows us to create an arbitrary file, the contents of which will be used as prefix to generate two files `out1.bin` and `out2.bin` which will have the same MD5 hash.
 Command is -